Sycnex/Windows10Debloater/README.md

 [![made-with-powershell](https://img.shields.io/badge/PowerShell-1f425f?logo=Powershell)](https://microsoft.com/PowerShell)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Script/Utility/Application to debloat Windows 10
+Script/Utility/Application to debloat Windows 10, to remove Windows pre-installed unnecessary applications, stop some telemetry functions, stop Cortana from being used as your Search Index, to disable unnecessary scheduled tasks, and more...

 ##  Disclaimer

-**WARNING:** I do **NOT** take responsibility for what may happen to your system.
-This is at your own risk.
+**WARNING:** I do **NOT** take responsibility for what may happen to your system!
+Run scripts at your own risk!

 ## How To Run the Windows10Debloater.ps1 and the Windows10DebloaterGUI.ps1 files